 Answer: It’s an optin page.

 That leaves us with the optin page.
 An optin page is perfect.
-It’s one page – so no browsing required.
+It’s one page – so no browsing is required, just an email form field and a call-to-action button.
 It’s got a freebie in exchange for an email address, so they have an incentive to click on your link.
 And once converted, they are on your email list, leaving you endless future opportunities to build up a relationship with them and turn them into a customer.

 To create your first optin page, check out this useful beginner’s funnel training from Clickfunnels or grab this 20% off offer with Unbounce.

 Use an email autoresponder to promote your products and services and turn that subscriber into a customer